AI Summary

 Do anti-spam plugins slow down my site?

 Most modern anti-spam plugins are lightweight and won’t noticeably affect site speed.
-Some premium plugins even process spam filtering in the cloud, reducing the load on your server.
-To avoid slowdowns, stick with reputable plugins that are actively maintained.
+Some premium plugins even process filtering in the cloud, reducing the load on your server.
+To avoid slowdowns, stick with reputable, actively maintained plugins.

 Are free anti-spam plugins enough?